-Our personalized care approach is designed for the unique needs of people with Parkinson’s disease.
-We’ll help you overcome the specific challenges you face today and in the future, improving your symptoms as well as your quality of life.
+Our personalized, comprehensive care approach is designed for the unique needs of people with Parkinson’s disease.
+Patients will face a variety of challenges today and in the future.
+We’re prepared to treat their symptoms and improve their quality of life every step of the way.

 Parkinson’s disease results from the loss of nerve cells that make dopamine in the brain.
 Dopamine helps people regulate movements and emotional responses.
 Parkinson’s disease causes a range of motor symptoms that affect how you move.
-It can also cause non-motor symptoms that affect you in other ways, causing sleep problems or mood changes.
+It can also lead to difficulty sleeping or mood changes.

 People experience Parkinson’s symptoms differently.
 As nerve cell damage worsens, people may notice an increased severity of existing symptoms or new symptoms may occur.